department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 | $100,000 | $7.00 | $1.00 | $8.00 |
 | $50,000 | $3.50 | $1.00 | $4.50 |

 ### How do I convert my SGLI when I leave the military?
-[UX/DESIGN NOTE: Consider accordion link here]

 When you leave the military, you can apply to convert to Veterans’ Group Life Insurance (VGLI) within 1 year and 120 days from your discharge for up to the amount of coverage you had through SGLI.
 [Learn more about VGLI](/life-insurance/options-and-eligibility/vgli/).

 You can also convert your SGLI policy into a civilian policy within 120 days from the date you left the military.
 [Convert your SGLI policy](http://www.benefits.va.gov/INSURANCE/forms/SGL133_ed2015-06.pdf).

 ### Can I keep my free life insurance if I’m disabled when I leave the military?
-[UX/DESIGN NOTE: Consider accordion link here]

 You may be able to keep your free coverage for up to 2 years after the date you left the military if you're within 2 years of your separation date, **and**: